 Can I change my weight class?

 If you do not make weight during your designated weigh in time, you will be bumped to the next category up or down.
 This could potentially affect your weigh in time and start time for the new class that you are in.
-If you know a few days ahead of time that there is no shot of you making weight, please contact Patrick so we can plan ahead for any potential scheduling changes.
+If you know a few days ahead of time that there is no shot of you making weight, please contact our EVENT STAFF so we can plan ahead for any potential scheduling changes.

 When do I declare my openers?